tusharbabbar/SublimeVLC/README.md

 # SublimeVLC
 Control your playlists from your favourite Editor.
 Sublime plugin to Control VLC.
 Also streams songs from Gaana.com.
 Search songs and albums while using your favorite editor.
-> Tested for OSX only.
+> Tested for Sublime Text 2 and OSX only.

 ## Prerequisites
 * VLC player must be installed.